Harpragaas/Face-Detection-on-Streamlit/README.md

 2. haarcascade_frontalface_default.xml- Downloaded from https://github.com/opencv/opencv/tree/master/data, where the haarcascade folder contains trained classifiers for detecting objects of a particular type, e.g. faces (frontal, profile), pedestrians etc.

+### Update :

+Currently streamlit is still developing a way in which the application can suuport the use of webcam.
+Streamlit doesn’t currently have any browser-based camera support, so this isn’t possible right now.
+However, I will provide a screen capture not how the interface will look like.

+## Link :-